v2fly/v2fly-github-io/docs/en_US/config/dns.md

 ## DnsObject

-`DnsObject` corresponds to the `dns` item of the configuration file.
+`DnsObject` corresponds to the `dns` field of the configuration file.

 ```json
 {